Nanayeb34/Nanayeb34.github.io/_pages/about.md

 My contributions have been recognized at various conferences and workshops, where I have presented my work at notable events such as the Deep Learning Indaba and AfricAIED.
 Additionally, I have developed and shared valuable tools and models that are used in the community, reflecting my commitment to open-source work and collaborative research.

 In my leisure time, I enjoy exploring legal thrillers, playing UNO with friends and playing football.
-I am committed to advancing the field of AI and am eager to collaborate with like-minded researchers and mentors in a graduate program in the area of clinical AI and medical multimodal language models to further my research and contribute to impactful projects.
+I am committed to advancing the field of AI and am eager to collaborate with like-minded researchers and mentors in the area of clinical AI and genomics to contribute to impactful projects.